etianen/cms/README.md

 --------

 The term *Content Management System* is ill-defined and means different things to different people.
-Rather than attempting to create a single monolithic solution to fit all needs, this package uses a modular approach, allowing you to pick the parts you need, and extend it where necessary.
+Rather than attempting to create a single monolithic solution to fit all needs, this project uses a modular approach, allowing you to pick the parts you need, and extend it where necessary.

 **Core features:**